![]() My first failed girlfriend, Sandra, staring at me from deep in the grip of what turned out to be highschool-gossip Tourettes syndrome, said

 it now, in the dark, with my eyes closed.
 I know him by heart.
 He has a

-feel like a sentinel, want to stay awake always, just watching,
+feel like a sentinel, want to stay awake always, just And

 when, in the half-morning, against sleep and judgment, we make love in remembrance